santhusan007/ytanalytics/README.md

 # ytanalytics

-A Django Application using YoUTUBE APi to visualize top vidoes of any youtube channel by views, comments,likes or date.
+A Django Application using YOUTUBE APi to visualize top vidoes of any youtube channel by views, comments,likes or date.

 Also included the feature to serch the youtube channel ID